Barney Oldfield: Automobile

 Alexander Winton hired Oldfield as a professional driver and agreed to supply him with free cars for racing.
 Oldfield, his manager Ernest Moross, and his agent Will Pickens traveled throughout the United States in a series of timed runs and match races, and he earned a reputation as a showman, racing while holding a cigar in his mouth to cushion the spot where he had broken some molar teeth in a crash.
 Oldfield was "the first American to become a celebrity solely for his ability to drive a car with great skill, speed, and daring."
 He liked to increase the drama in the best of three matches: he would win the first part by a nose, lose the second, and win the third.
-Oldfield won first place at the Indianapolis Motor Speedway on August 21, 1909 in a Mercedes-Benz.